Clients use GPG keys to check the authenticity of software packages before they are installed. Only trusted software can be installed on clients.

-Uyuni uses GPG keys to check the authenticity of software packages installed on clients.
-In many cases, you will not need to adjust the GPG settings to be able to install software on your clients.
+In most cases, you do not need to adjust the GPG settings to be able to install software on your clients.

-By default, some operating systems do not trust the GPG key for the Uyuni client tools.
+By default, operating systems trust only their own GPG keys when they are installed, and do not trust keys provided by third party packages.
 The clients can be successfully bootstrapped without the GPG key being trusted.
-However, you will not be able to install new client tool packages or update them until the keys are trusted.
+However, you cannot install new client tool packages or update them until the keys are trusted.

 On the Uyuni Server, at the command prompt, check the contents of the

 /srv/www/htdocs/pub/directory.
 This directory contains all available public keys.
-Take a note of the key that applies to the client you are registering.
+Take a note of the key that applies to the channel assigned to the client you are registering.

 Open the relevant bootstrap script, locate the